EmiRoberti77/socket.io_js_node/readme.md

 });
 ```

-# differe responses from the server
+# different response strategies from the server

 - 1 this will respond only to the client socket that the server received a message from